uwa-channels/uwa-channels.github.io/content/docs/_index.md

 ---

 The channels stored in this library can be used in two ways: (1) a channel can be applied directly to a user-generated signal, or (2) it can be decompressed for visualizing.
 Ready-to-use code for performing these functions is avaialble under the GitHub tab.
-The code is provided in **MATLAB**, **Python** and **Julia**.
+The replay code is provided in **MATLAB**, **Python** and **Julia**.

 ## Applying a channel to an arbitrary signal